Building York Mansion House

-‘Proper repository for the records, books, and papers (and also a place for) every Lord Mayor to make his entertainment and his public business’
+In the words of Town Clerk Darcy Preston, the Mansion House began life as a “proper repository for the records, books, and papers (and also a place for) every Lord Mayor to make his entertainment and his public business”.

 Writing in 1724, Preston’s York looked very different.
 St Helen’s Square was a busy main thoroughfare, as well as being one of the main graveyards for the city, and it was surrounded by small, timber-framed buildings.
 Only the Guildhall stood out among the chaos, and the vast ‘Common Hall Gates’ that opened onto it.